cockroachdb/docs/v20.1/query-behavior-troubleshooting.md

 Once you determine that you do have slow queries in your cluster, use the [Statements page](admin-ui-statements-page.html) to identify the high latency [SQL statements](sql-statements.html).
 To view the Statements page, [access the Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui) and then click Statements on the left.

-You can then use the [Statements Details](admin-ui-statements-page.html#statement-details-page) page to drill down to individual statements.
+You can then use the [Statement Details](admin-ui-statements-page.html#statement-details-page) page to drill down to individual statements and [activate diagnostics](admin-ui-statements-page.html#diagnostics) for the statement that you can send to our [support team](support-resources.html) for analysis.

 You can also use [`EXPLAIN ANALYZE`](explain-analyze.html) statement, which executes a SQL query and returns a physical query plan with execution statistics.
 Query plans provide information around SQL execution, which can be used to troubleshoot slow queries by figuring out where time is being spent, how long a processor (i.e., a component that takes streams of input rows and processes them according to a specification) is not doing work, etc.

-If you need help interpreting the output of the `EXPLAIN ANALYZE` statement, [contact us](file-an-issue.html).
+If you need help interpreting the output of the `EXPLAIN ANALYZE` statement, [contact us](support-resources.html).

 ## Query is sometimes slow